ABOUT DAN WALKER

-Dan Walker is a children's author and the creator of Sky Thieves, Desert Thieves and The Light Hunters fantasy adventure stories.
+Dan Walker is a UK's children's author and the creator of Sky Thieves, Desert Thieves, The Light Hunters and The Last Monster fantasy adventure stories.
 His books have been nominated for the Brilliant Book Award, the Reading Rampage Award, the RED Book Award, the Salford Children's Book Award and the Derbyshire Schools Book Award, and have been translated into multiple languages around the world.

 A computer game called Final Fantasy VII had an enormous impact on me as a kid.
 I received some money for my 13th birthday, and had a choice between Tomb Raider II, (as a local to the city in which the Tomb Raider games were made, this one was tough to turn down!) and a Japanese RPG called Final Fantasy VII.
 Based on the recommendation of a friend, I went with FFVII, and it has remained one of my favourite stories in any medium ever since.

 WHAT DID YOU ENJOY MOST AT SCHOOL?